 Gases

-The inhalants to watch out for are gases.
-This inhalant includes medical anesthetics utilized by consumers or industrial goods.
+Some other inhalants to watch out for are gases.
+These include medical anesthetics utilized by consumers as well as industrial goods.
 Some examples of addictive medical anesthetics, also known as “laughing gases,” are halothane, chloroform, and nitrous oxide.

-However, the most commonly abused substance is the nitrous oxide found in propellant canisters and even in whipped cream dispensers.
-Additionally, nitrous oxide can also be found in substances that increase the octane of racing cars.
-You can also find nitrous oxide on regular everyday items like butane lighters, refrigerants, and propane tanks.
+The most commonly abused gas inhalant is the nitrous oxide found in propellant canisters and whipped cream dispensers.
+Nitrous oxide can also be found in substances that increase the octane of racing cars and in regular everyday items like butane lighters, refrigerants, and propane tanks.

 Nitrites